Threshold Navigation

 Each Threshold reflects a way the same Field becomes livable as capacity changes.

-Use this as a way to recognize what you can hold cleanly — and what your system doesn’t need to push yet.
+Use this as a way to recognize what your system can hold cleanly — and what it does not need to force yet.

-You don’t need to decide where you are.
+You do not need to decide where you are.

 Let that be enough.

-You may recognize it in how your attention rests, how your body responds, or how experience holds together.
+You may recognize it in how attention rests, how the body responds, how experience organizes itself, or how easily Presence remains intact during ordinary life.

 They describe how the same Field lands differently as capacity changes.